 Who We Are

-We build simulation, optimization, and coordination infrastructure for rural healthcare systems.
-Most of Montana sits outside optimal response times for definitive care.
-Entire regions lack access to specialized services.
+We build coordination infrastructure for rural and tribal healthcare systems.
+Most of Montana sits outside recommended response times for definitive care.
+Entire regions lack access to specialized services, and the facilities that do exist are asked to coordinate across long distances with tools that weren't built for their reality.
 We model those gaps and build the tools to close them.

-The team is three industrial engineering researchers at Montana State University, working out of Stelna Ventures in Bozeman.
+The team is operators, engineers, and researchers tied to Montana State University, working out of Stelna Ventures in Bozeman.
 The technical foundation is operations research, agent-based simulation, and real-time systems engineering, built by people who publish papers and ship production code.

 Based at Engineworks in Bozeman.